dennismuecher/RainierPlusPlus/README.md

-# RAINIER 2.0 - Modern C++ Edition
+# RAINIER++ - Modern C++ Edition

 Complete rewrite of RAINIER in modern C++ with improved structure and maintainability.
+This is based on the original RAINIER.C by Leo Kirsch, which came in a single C source file.
+Leo Kirsch did a fantastic job and many people use the code to simulate level schemes and decays of nuclei via statistical models.
+However, the code was difficult to understand and maintain for other people, so here is an attempt to make RAINIER ready for the future.

+I used Claude Sonet 4.5 to translate RAINIER into C++.

 ## Quick Start